cornebester/example-nginx-path-routing/README.md

 Example showing how to do path based routing using nginx as reverse proxy

-* Also using 3 nginx containers as targets, each loading some static content
+* Using 3 nginx containers as targets, each loading some static content
 * http only, no ssl

-route path / routes to default-target container
+* path / routes to default-target container
-path /2 routes to target2 container
+* path /2 routes to target2 container
-path /3 routes to target3 container
+* path /3 routes to target3 container

 ## pre-requisites